 In 1979, Weber started using the letter stamp (their ‘serial number’) to date their kettles.
 However, the features and details continued to evolve.

-The 1981 the metal bowl handles were replaced with wooden handles.
+For 1981 the metal bowl handles were replaced with wooden handles.
 During 1981-1982 the wooden handles also switched from the 2-rivet handle to a single screw.

-Weber switches from wooden handles to glass reinforced nylon (plastic) style handles.
+In the year 2000, Weber switches from wooden handles to glass reinforced nylon (plastic) style handles.
 From 2000-2011 the handles were a pale white-grey in color before switching to the present day design of dark “charcoal grey”.
 In 2012 the bowl handles on One Touch Gold/Original Kettle Premium models were redesigned with integrated tool hooks.

 The leg socket design was redesigned eliminating the friction based install instead the legs now have push buttons that snap into “button hole” in the new sockets.
 This is the first leg socket redesign since 1969.
 Also all kettles in the U.S. have switched over form welded on lid handles to bolt on with optional heat shield.
 The Kettles in the European market have already come with these heat shield bolt on handles for several years.